 Located in the Old quarters, Bottero plaza is an outside park with 23 sculptures with a distinct look on display.
 The chubby sculptures are the work of Colombian artist Fernando Botero.
 Born in Medellin, Botero is the most famous living artist from Latin America and his work can be found in metropolises like New York and Paris.
-It is said rubbing the statues will bring luck, which is why the private parts of some statues have a different shade than the rest.
+It is said rubbing the statue will bring luck, which is why the private parts of some statues have a different shade than the rest.

-Have delicious empanadas at a hole-in-the-wall
+Best things to do in Medellin: Have delicious empanadas at a hole-in-the-wall

-Walk in Pablo Escobar’s footsteps
+Things to do in Medellin: Walk in Pablo Escobar’s footsteps

 I’d highly recommend a guide for this part, unless you know everything about Pablo Escobar and Medellin – and I mean not just what you’ve learned from Narcos on Netflix.